Citizenship in Belgium | How to get an EU Passport

 Belgium is worthy of consideration as an alternative citizenship, particularly if you want to spend some time in a European nation.

 In general, a Belgian citizenship can be applied for after only 3 years of residency.

 If you are American, You can go into Belgium for 90 days visa free.
 Apply for residency.
 Make sure you get some sort of permanent residency, and you are listed on an address list.

 If you can demonstrate that you are economically independent, generally you don’t have a problem getting approved.
-You should apply for ID card – and awarded residency from long stay visa.
-You don’t need to maintain a physical residence in Belgium
+You should apply for an ID card – and awarded residency from long stay visa.
+You don’t need to maintain a physical residence in Belgium.

 2. Permanent Residency In Belgium for 3 years

 You do need to maintain an address and keep your residency up to date.
 However, you will be able to move freely throughout the Eurozone.
 Renew residence permit annually, then apply for naturalization.
 You don’t have to buy property.
 The more you can demonstrate ties to the country, the better off you will be.

 Go to consulate or commune and receive

 - A stamped copy of your identification card

 - Stamped printed list of all your residences in Belgium.
 Each official stamp costs EUR8.50